Nsfr750/STL_to_G-Code/README.md

   - Status bar for operation status

 - **Menu Options**:
-  - File menu with Open and Exit options
+  - File menu with Open, View G-code, and Exit options
   - Help menu with documentation
   - About dialog with version info
   - Sponsor options for project support